mitalex/demo-microservices-interview-task-PPFbank/README.md

 # demo-microservices-interview-task-PPFbank
-This is demo microservice project for PPF bank interview.
+This is a sample microservice project for a PPF bank interview.
+Technical specifications are described in the [specification.md](specification.md) file.

+## Getting Started

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## Running the application in dev mode
+### Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```shell script